Earth Notes: On the Energy Harvesting IUK/KTN Dissemination Event (2017-07)Updated 2022-09-14.

 ATX zone 1 certified for hazardous areas.

-Monitoring train wheel bearings traditionally done by ear; good application for vibration powered wireless autonomous sensor with 10 minutes intall, temperature and vibration sensor.
+Monitoring train wheel bearings traditionally done by ear.
+Good application for vibration powered wireless autonomous sensor with 10 minutes install, temperature and vibration sensor.
 Local MCU to analyse locally to reduce transmitted data.